lordryns/lapis/README.md

 # lapis
-A lightweight DE for Wayland
+A lightweight shell for Wayland

 ### Dependencies